google/oss-fuzz/docs/new_project_guide.md

 ```

 This should place the built fuzzers into `/path/to/oss-fuzz/build/out/$PROJECT_NAME`
-on your machine (`/out` in the container).
-You can then try to run these fuzzers
+directory on your machine (and `/out` in the container).
+You should then try to run these fuzzers
 inside the container to make sure that they work properly:

 ```bash